sheldonhull/sheldonhull.hugo/content/notes/development/tooling/task.md

 {{< admonition type="warning" title="Gotchas" open=true >}}

-OS Specific Limitations exist for Windows.
+OS-specific limitations exist for Windows.
-For instance, without wrapping with a `pwsh -c` command you might get a failure with `mkdir`.
+For instance, without wrapping with a `pwsh -c` command, you might get a failure with `mkdir`.

 See prior issue [Command can not be run in Windows · Issue #319 · go-task/task · GitHub](https://github.com/go-task/task/issues/319#issuecomment-626221222) for more information.